Dr Phil Edwards

 He has published 137 papers in peer-reviewed journals since 1991.

-His most significant work in data collection methodology is the Cochrane Methodology Review of methods to increase response to postal and electronic questionnaires, which provides a much-used scientific evidence base for effective data collection by questionnaire; He currently holds an NIHR Evidence Synthesis Programme grant to expand and update this review.
+His most significant work in data collection methodology is the Cochrane Methodology Review of methods to increase response to postal and electronic questionnaires, which provides a much-used scientific evidence base for effective data collection by questionnaire; He has recently completed an NIHR Evidence Synthesis Programme grant to expand and update this review.

 His work in Injury Epidemiology & Prevention has focused on road safety (particularly of pedestrians), and he has used interrupted time series analysis methods to evaluate the effects of 20 mph traffic speed zones on road injuries and the effects of reduced street lighting on road casualties and crime.
 Most recently, he has focused on the epidemiology of construction site injuries in lower income countries, where rapid urbanisation requires construction on an unprecedented scale.
 Please contact him if you are a prospective research degree student interested in working for a PhD in injury epidemiology and prevention.